BadrAlSayed/Moments/README.md

-Moments project made using MERN stack where users get to post their pictures.
+Moments project made using MERN stack where you post pictures on your page.
-<div>currently working on users implementation</div>